The California Legislature passed Assembly Bill 2365 – a.k.a., the “Yelp Bill.”

 Consult A Yelp Defamation Lawyer About Your Circumstances

 Are you dealing with an online defamation issue on Yelp or another consumer review website?
-If so, and you’d like to speak with an Internet libel lawyer about your predicament, get in touch with Aaron Kelly.
-The founding partner of Kelly / Warner Law, Aaron is an outstanding online defamation attorney who has helped hundreds of businesses and individuals with Internet reputation challenges.
+If so, and you’d like to speak with an Internet libel lawyer about your predicament, get in touch with the expert attorneys at Kelly / Warner Law.

-If you have a question regarding the Yelp law — or any other online defamation legal issue — Contact Kelly / Warner.
+If you have a question regarding the Yelp law — or any other online defamation legal issue — Contact Kelly / Warner Law.
 We’ll let you know — right away — if you have a viable case worth pursuing.